Chyll433/Bellabeat/README.md

 From this, we can take note that the sample size is relatively small and hence have to be aware of possible biases that could possibly skew the data analysis

 # Analyze
-To achieve the business objectives, we will mainly observe
+To achieve the business objectives, we will retrieve the summary of

-1. The trend between sendentary minutes and total steps
+1. the sendentary minutes, total steps and calories in daily_activity

 ```
 daily_activity %>%